valsavchenko/basic_algos/README.md

-Solutions for some puzzles from T. H. Cormen et. al. - Introduction to Algorithms
+Solutions for some basic algo puzzles